 How Can I Have a Peaceful Divorce?
 5 Tips to Settle Amicably

-Having practiced marital and family law for close to twenty years, the Law Office of Patricia Palma, P.A. in Tampa has observed various actions and behaviors that may contribute to a lengthy and traumatic divorce.
+Having practiced marital and family law for close to twenty years, the Law Offices of Patricia Palma, P.A. in Tampa has observed various actions and behaviors that may contribute to a lengthy and traumatic divorce.
 Here are some general tips to help you achieve a peaceful divorce in Tampa:

 1. Try to deal with the emotional hurt and anger before you file for divorce.
 If you have not dealt with the emotional trauma of the breakup with your spouse, it becomes very difficult to cope with your divorce.
 It often makes the process much longer and more painful for all parties involved, including the children.
 If you feel that the sense of anger and loss is consuming your life, consider seeking counseling and/or life coaching to learn coping strategies to help you deal with and survive the pain and emotional trauma.
 When you get to the point where you can make decisions logically as opposed to emotionally, especially with the separation of marital assets, you will find that your dissolution of marriage will move forward in a more amicable, peaceful fashion.

 2. Educate yourself about the law and remain reasonable.
 Make sure the divorce process is explained to you by your attorney so that you can make educated and reasonable decisions related to your divorce.
 When you are educated on the law, it becomes easier to make reasonable decisions that encourage and foster a more peaceful and equitable dissolution of marriage.
-The Law Office of Patricia Palma, P.A. in Tampa is a proven Florida family lawyer offering quality advice.
+The Law Offices of Patricia Palma, P.A. in Tampa is a proven Florida family lawyer offering quality advice.
 Patricia Palma will educate and advocate for your rights throughout the divorce process.

 3. Stop comparing your relationship and divorce to others.
 Sometimes the advice of friends and family can be helpful; however, sometimes it can make things worse.
 Remember, there are no two divorces that are exactly the same, so try your best to surround yourself with people who have moved on with their lives in a positive manner post-divorce.
 These people can help you see that there is indeed a “light at the end of the tunnel” after divorce.